Esri/palladio/README.md

 #### pldGenerate Node

 The `pldGenerate` node is used to generate the final geometry.
 It takes an initial shape geometry with metadata as input (i.e. the output of a `pldAssign` node) and executes the CityEngine rule to generate a 3D model.
 In the parameter editor we have the options to:

-- re-emit modified CGA attributes
+- Re-emit modified CGA attributes (off by default)
-- emit material attributes
+- Emit material attributes (off by default)
-- emit CGA reports
+- Emit CGA reports (off by default)
+- Triangulate polygons with holes (on by default).
+If disabled, Palladio will create "holes with bridges" similar to the [Hole](https://www.sidefx.com/docs/houdini/nodes/sop/hole.html) geometry node.

 ### Execute a simple CityEngine Rule